manasdas17/schematic-file-converter-restored/README.md

 The Upverter Universal Format Converter
 =======================================
 A command line python anything-in anything-out file converter to go between the multitude of electrical circuit schematic file formats.
-This project was started by Alex Ray (ajray@ncsu.edu), on behalf of Upverter (http://upverter.com).
+This project was started by Upverter (http://upverter.com).

 Folder Contents